-D. Colorado Children's Code
+C. Colorado Children's Code

-General Learning Goal: The student will analyze the Children's Code, cite and explain the major provisions relative to the tasks of Colorado peace officers and learn procedures from arrest through investigations, charging, conviction, and sentencing.
+General Learning Goal: The student will demonstrate an understanding of the Children's Code, cite and explain the major provisions relative to the tasks of Colorado peace officers and proper procedures for arrests, investigations, charging, conviction, and sentencing.

-- 1. The student will identify how a juvenile is taken into custody and what steps are taken after taken into custody. - 2.
-The student will explain the various charging options, how juveniles can be charged as adults, what juvenile offender information and records may be released, and explain the neglect and dependence section of the Colorado Children's Code.
+- 1. The student will demonstrate an understanding of the steps that must be followed when a juvenile is taken into custody. - 2.
+The student will demonstrate an understanding of the various charging options, when juveniles can be charged as adults, what juvenile offender information and records may be released, and explain the neglect and dependence section of the Colorado Children's Code.